mcandre/unmake/README.md

 `unmake` skips any third party makefiles housed in subdirectories like `.git`, `node_modules`, or `vendor`.

-To investigate makefiles in more detail, try the `--debug` or `--inspect` options.
+To investigate makefiles in more detail, see the `--debug` or `--inspect` command line options for `unmake`.

 # PARSE ERRORS